Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Classical decision theory

-This axiom is similar to the \nameref{ax:Arch}.
-It means that the set of states of the world can always be decomposed in sufficiently unlikely events $E_i$, so that changing the payoff on one of them is not enough to alter the preference between $f$ and $g$.
-It also means that no payoff is infinitely good or bad, as in such case it would alter preferences for any nonnull $E_i$.
-In practice, this decomposition can be achieved, for example, by including in the description of the events the results of a large number of dice, as each die divides an event in 6 smaller ones.
+This is similar to the \nameref{ax:Arch}.
+It means the set of states of the world can be partitioned in events $E_i$ deemed so unlikely that changing the payoff on one of them is not enough to alter preferences.
+And no payoff is infinitely good or bad, or it would alter preferences for any non null $E_i$.
+The partition could be given, for example, by the results of roulettes with arbitrarily large numbers of slots, or by throwing dies any number of times.